-- Your passport (with a minimum validity period of one year) together with a VISA, if necessary;
+- Your passport (with a minimum validity period of 18 months) together with a visa, if necessary;

-- Your resident / citizen identity card (with a minimum validity period of one year);
+- Your resident / citizen identity card (with a minimum validity period of 18 months);

-- Six (6) recently taken and coloured passport photographs of you against a white background;
+- Six recently taken and colored passport photographs of you against a white background;

-- Your international health insurance card and the corresponding insurance policy;
+- Your medical insurance card and the corresponding insurance policy;

 - Your updated vaccination record;

-- A copy of the agreement between MPI and IPL on this exchange programme.
+- A copy of the agreement between MPI and IPL on this exchange programme; and